tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 In pursuit of this goal, researchers examined the behavior of neurons within the brain.
 A key insight emerged: a single neuron lacks utility on its own; rather, functional significance arises from networks of neurons working together.

-This arises from the nature of neurons, which operate by transmitting signals.
+This results from the nature of neurons, which operate by transmitting signals.
 Specifically, dendrites of neurons receive signals and transmit them along the axon.

 ### How neurons forward the information?
 An actual neuron fires an output signal only when the total strength of the input signals exceed a certain threshold.
 This